christianpflugradt/virtuallet/README.md

 #### Perl v5.32 dependencies

 Perl is already installed on most Unix-like operating systems and usually comes bundled with SQLite.
-However the installed version of SQLite might be old and not support `CREATE TABLE IF EXISTS` which will result in the following error: `DBD::SQLite::db do failed: not an error(21) at dbdimp.c line 398` To resolve the problem, update SQLite using cpan: `cpan DBD::SQLite`
+However, the installed version of SQLite might be old and not support `CREATE TABLE IF EXISTS` which will result in the following error: `DBD::SQLite::db do failed: not an error(21) at dbdimp.c line 398` To resolve the problem, update SQLite using cpan: `cpan DBD::SQLite`

 #### PHP 8.0 dependencies

 The line `extension=sqlite3` must be in your `php.ini`.
-It' usually disabled, with a semi colon in front of it.
+It' usually disabled, with a semicolon in front of it.
 My php.ini resides in `/etc/php/`.
 Under Manjaro I also had to install the library by running `pacman -S php-sqlite`.

 #### R 4.3 dependencies